sateffen/disuware/docs/what-does-it-do-long-story.md

 }
 ```

-Disuware will load all descriptions of modules available, and creates an ordered list
+Disuware will load all descriptions of modules available and creates an ordered list
-of this packages, telling in which order the packages have to be initialized to work
+of these packages, telling in which order the packages have to be initialized to work
 with each other.
 So in this example the list would look like `['database', 'authentication']`.

 Now the executor will load each of these modules as node modules in the determined